tmtmtm/bashible/README.md

   - already_if test -x /usr/sbin/nginx
   - apt-get install nginx
   - rsync -av /adm/config/webserver/ /

+@ Start nginx and ensure it is running
+  - service nginx start
+  - timeout 20 wait_for 10.0.3.188:80 up
 ```

 The very same in Bash: